How to Deal with Loneliness

 There are different kinds of loneliness

 You might experience loneliness as a kind of hollowness or emptiness, a vague feeling that something is not right.
-Or you might feel loneliness as an intense isolation, a feeling of being cut off from those you would like to have contact with.
+Or you might feel loneliness as an intense isolation, a feeling of being cut off from those you normally have contact with.
+Being at Loyola, you might find yourself struggling to find people who have similar values, traditions, or backgrounds, or feeling accepted for who you.
 Loneliness might be due to missing someone, because they have died or are so far away, or because your relationship has ended.
 Or it might reflect your being physically isolated from people-- like if you have moved or are living alone off campus, or in a residence hall far from friends.
 You might even feel lonely when you are surrounded by people but are having difficulty connecting to them.

 Loneliness is not the same as being alone